We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Though not the most efficient method for how to catch crawfish, but it is probably the most fun.
 Just wade into any flowing, rocky creek, and start lifting stones to find craws underneath.
 Stand on the downstream side of the rock and lift toward yourself so the current flushes away the silt.
 Crawfish swim backward, so attack from the rear, whether using a dip net or your hands.
 Be quick; they’re fast on their feet—all eight of them.
 And be careful; those pincers aren’t for show.
 If using your hands, reach from behind and above and grab them by the back, just behind the head, with your thumb and forefinger.

-Baited with shad or chicken backs, crawfish traps ($11; frabill.com) funnel your quarry into a small opening to feed.
+Baited with shad or chicken backs, crawfish traps funnel your quarry into a small opening to feed.
 Once in, the bugs have a hard time finding their way back out.
+Unlike the method above, this is one of the most efficient ways to catch crawfish.

 Leave traps overnight in slow streams, in shallow still waters, or in eddies within fast streams.
 To keep captured craws from destroying the bait before more of their friends join the feast, slip the chicken or shad into a nylon stocking before loading the trap.